Chapter 7: APS Job Family Model

 Figure 7.1 shows the number of employees by APS job family and classification group.
-Most employees are within the service delivery; compliance and regulation; and administration families.
-The vast majority of employees within these families are APS-level employees.
-Larger proportions of EL employees are in the ICT, strategic policy, science and organisational leadership families, with SES employees almost exclusively residing within the organisational leadership family.
+Service delivery is the most common job family (25.9% of APS staff), with the overwhelming majority of employees engaged at the APS Level.
+This is followed by compliance and regulation (12.5%), administration (8.4%) and ICT (6.7%).
+Higher numbers of EL employees are in the strategic policy, ICT, research and organisational leadership families.
+SES employees reside almost exclusively within the organisational leadership job family.

-Figure 7.1: Employees (headcount) by APS job family and classification group, 2017
+Figure 7.1 Headcount of employees by APS job family and classification group, 2019

 Remuneration by APS job family

-In some instances these roles will account for the maximum Base Salary figure for the relevant classification and will be outside of the standard pay band.
+In some instances, the highest paid roles will account for the maximum Base Salary figure for the relevant classification and will be outside of the typical pay band.

-Figure 7.2 shows the median Base Salary, TRP and TR by APS job family.
-Median salaries are highest for the organisational leadership, science and strategic policy job families which comprise a range of high level and highly skilled roles.
-Median Base Salary aligns with the median classification by job family, where higher remuneration in a job family indicates higher levels employed within that family.
+Figure 7.2 shows the median Base Salary, Total Remuneration Package (TRP) and Total Reward (TR) by APS job family.
+Median salaries are highest for the organisational leadership, science and strategic policy job families which include a range of high level and highly skilled roles.
+This is consistent with a greater number of staff at higher classification levels being employed within these job families as shown above in Figure 7.1.
+Higher remuneration in a job family typically indicates higher classification levels are employed within that job family.

 Figure 7.2 Median remuneration by APS job family, 2019